-You may constantly hear about new matters that should worry you and your loved ones.
-Don’t bring home products containing BPA.
-Stay away from the microwave.
-Only keep your food in glass storage sets, not plastic.
+You may constantly be bombarded with new issues that should concern you and your family.
+Don’t bring home anything containing BPA.
+Steer clear of the microwave.
+Only keep your leftovers in glass storage sets, not plastic.

-Now everyone is telling you about indoor air quality (or IAQ) in Boise.
-You shouldn’t use anything with chemicals to wipe down your counters.
+Now everyone is talking to you about indoor air quality (or IAQ) in Boise.
+Don’t use anything with chemicals to wipe down your counters.
 You need to invest in an air purification system.
 You have to use essential oils and not air fresheners.

 The worries never stop.

-So you start to turn a deaf ear to all the noise and just try and live your life.
-We get it - why worry about one issue if you’re just going to have to constantly worry about everything else?
+So you stop listening to all the noise and just do the best you can.
+We understand - why worry about one issue if you’re just going to have to constantly worry about everything else?

 But, of everything, indoor air quality is absolutely a point you should pay attention to, and here’s why.